Corps of Army Air Defence: Current overview

-Army Air Defence College

-Established in 1989 as an autonomous body, the Army Air Defence College (AADC) (previously Air Defence and Guided Missile School and Centre) is the training school for the personnel of the Air Defence Corps.
-Officers undergo both initial and regular refresher training, and soldiers are given a 2-month advanced training after their basic training.
-It also holds regular training courses and programs for gunnery, advanced gunnery, and leadership.
-The college is located in the Gopalpur cantonment, Odisha, with about 2700 acres of land.
-In addition to the troops from Indian Army, the school trains the Indian Navy and Air Force personnel tasked with the air defence systems.
-Training is also given to the personnel from friendly nations.

 Band

 The regimental military band was raised in 1995 at the AAD Centre.
 To date, it takes part in various national and international functions.
 Its string ensemble the "Celestial Sentinels", was raised in November 2001.
 A pipe band is maintained by Army Air Defence College in Gopalpur.

 Regimental insignia

-In 1994, following the bifurcation, the government set-up the Mukherjee Committee headed by retired Major General A Mukherjee to design and select new regimental insignia including a regimental crest, flag and motto.

 Regimental crest

 The Mukherjee Committee assigned the task of the designing the regimental crest to the National Institute of Design (NID), at Ahmedabad.
 After a series of reviews, modifications and improvements, finally the crest designed by Vijay Singh was adopted.

 The crest depicts the neo-facet of the corps.
 It portrays a missile in silver tint, with radar antennae in gold colour fixed on the either side.
 At the bottom, the motto "आकाशे शत्रुन् जहि" in English "Akashe Shatrun Jahi" is imprinted.